Section 1. Purpose and findings.

 Revenues generated in excess of the amount needed to implement and enforce this act by the cannabis excise tax shall be distributed every three months as follows:

-(b) Ten percent shall be distributed to the Social Equity Fund, administered by the Office of Social Equity pursuant to section13 xx (b);
+(b) For the first three fiscal years after the effective date, ten percent shall be distributed to the Social Equity Fund, administered by the Office of Social Equity pursuant to Section 14;

-(c) Three percent shall be distributed to the Cannabis Education and Technical Assistance Fund, administered by the Office of Social Equity pursuant to section 13 xx (b);
+(c) Five percent shall be distributed to the Cannabis Education and Technical Assistance Fund, administered by the Office of Social Equity pursuant to Section 14;

-(d) Seven percent shall be distributed to the [State health department] for use in evidence-based, voluntary programs for the prevention or treatment of substance abuse;
+(d) Ten percent shall be distributed to the [State health department] for use in evidence-based, voluntary programs for the prevention or treatment of substance abuse;

 (e) Two percent shall be distributed to the [State health department] for a scientifically and medically accurate public education campaign educating youth and adults about the health and safety risks of alcohol, tobacco, cannabis, and other substances, including the risks of driving while impaired;